-Make applications after the crop is in the 2-leaf stage but before boot once per use season.
+Make applications after the crop is in the 2-leaf stage but before boot.
+Applications to Dryland Wheat, Barley and Triticale (except durum variety) are limited to one 0.1 ounce per acre application within one calendar year.

 Durum Variety Spring Wheat